frirasyidi/frirasyidi.github.io/_posts/2023-12-06-when-tested-enough.md

    | type  | symbols | letters | numbers |
    | range | ~!@#?/… | A to z  | 0 to 9  |

-2. Take a value from each partition as test case
+2. Take a value from each partition as a test case

    - '$' should result in invalid
    - 'F' should get 5% discount